Other Useful Information

 - Racism, sexism, homophobia and other forms of discrimination and prejudice.

 - The theft of other people’s belongings.

 If you have a problem with someone else's behaviour, we suggest that this should first be addressed informally.
 Please read the Acceptable Behaviour and Problem Solving Policy for advice and guidance.
 If this does not solve the problem then you should speak to a volunteer coordinator personally or put it in writing.
-Download the full policy or ask any member of staff for a copy.

 At Oblong we will not tolerate discrimination.
 Be aware that some comments or jokes may be offensive to other people, even if you don’t mean them seriously.
 Talk to people!
 Get to know them and understand where they’re coming from.
 Oblong is a place where everyone is valued and everyone is of equal worth.